 Anna Hartung

 Almost every startup considers a rewrite at some point.
-But rewrites kill more startups than bad ideas ever do—slowly, quietly, and expensively.
+But rewrites can kill more startups than bad ideas ever do—slowly, quietly, and expensively.
 Learn why rewrites feel inevitable but aren't, and what actually works instead.

 The systems most startups forget to rebuild—until it's too late.
 Most MVPs are built to answer one question: 'Does anyone want this?'
 Systems at 100k users answer a different one: 'Can this survive daily reality without burning the team?'